107208579/mqtt2caldav/README.md

 ```
 <br />

 **Event Details :: Trigger**
 Specifies if and when when an event alarm will trigger.
-* "" → No alert will be configured or set
+* "" → No alert will be configured
 * "0" → Alert will trigger at event start time (DTSTART)
 * "15" → Alert will trigger 15 minutes before event start time (DTSTART)
 * ...